COG-UK/grapevine/README.md

 # grapevine
-phylogenetic pipeline for the COG-UK project
+Phylogenetic pipeline for the COG-UK project

 ## Install
 ```